openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 If one of these parameters is used, the other MUST NOT be used in the same request.

 Client metadata values are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

+Client Metadata parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
+If `client_metadata` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

 Metadata parameters should preferably be sent by reference as a URI using `client_metadata_uri` parameter, but when RP cannot host a webserver, metadata parameters should be sent by value using `client_metadata` parameter.